lah7/clipqture/README.md

 ## Why does it exist?

 Starting in Plasma 6.2.0, KDE's Klipper (Clipboard applet) went in a different direction.
-The shortcut for _"Show Clipboard Items at Mouse Position"_ now opens the full widget at the cursor.
+The shortcut for _"Show Clipboard Items at Mouse Position"_ opens the full widget at the cursor.
 I used it often enough that it felt like a regression for this use case.